The dreaded day of receiving a high electric bill is over!

 Like I mentioned before, dryers are energy hogs!
-There is no way around this other than to not use them.
+There is no way around this other than not to use them.

-Depending on where you live you can dry clothes outdoors year around.
+Depending on where you live, you can dry clothes outdoors year around.

 During the off-season, I dry my clothes indoors on a drying rack!
-It only takes me a few extra minutes to hang up my clothes vs throwing them in the dryer.
+It only takes me a few extra minutes to hang up my clothes vs. throwing them in the dryer.

 Related article: 10 Awesome Hacks That’ll Save You Thousands On Your Household Items